bergus/F-Promise/roadmap.md

  - links to promise introductions
  - why you should use this library
   - higly functional capabilities, algebraic
-  - rich features: lazyness, smart cancellation
+  - rich features: lazyness, smart cancellation, multivalues
   - easy debugging?
   - speed?
   - size? (ratio?)